 Although many people claim that salvia isn’t as addictive as opioids or other types of substances, its effects can encourage people to start regular use.
 Hallucinogens are drugs that distort a person’s senses and thinking.
 The distorted reality for others can seem pleasing, which makes them use salvia repeatedly.

-Aside from genetics, another risk factor are psychological issues.
+Aside from genetics, another risk factor is psychological issues.
 Although this can be linked to genetic predisposition, others develop mental health disorders after experiencing troublesome circumstances in life.
 Depression, anxiety, and personality disorders are risk factors for salvias drug abuse.

 If you or a loved one is using salvia, here are some signs and symptoms of salvia abuse to help you understand better: